 Although Thomas Edison is often hailed as the first person to make electric lighting commercially successful, Charles Brush preceded Edison in the invention and commercialization of this technology.
 Brush’s innovation in areas of arc lighting, electricity generation and storage remain comparatively unknown.
 Brush was well known in his lifetime for his inventions, his business acumen and his philanthropic works and was respected for his contributions to science and society, yet history reveals little about one of our greatest inventors.

-The Charles F. Brush, Sr. Papers in the Special Collections Research Center offer a rich source of material documenting the life and work of this accomplished American scientist, inventor, businessman and philanthropist most famous for his invention of the arc lamp.¿¿ The collections consists of correspondence, laboratory notes, patent information, litigation records, financial material, newspaper clippings, company records, scientific articles, biographical information, photographs, audio recordings, and artifacts described in detail in the Guide to the Charles F. Brush, Sr. Papers. (link)
+The Charles F. Brush, Sr. Papers in the Kelvin Smith Library Special Collections offer a rich source of material documenting the life and work of this accomplished American scientist, inventor, businessman and philanthropist most famous for his invention of the arc lamp.
+The collections consists of correspondence, laboratory notes, patent information, litigation records, financial material, newspaper clippings, company records, scientific articles, biographical information, photographs, audio recordings, and artifacts described in detail in the Guide to the Charles F. Brush, Sr. Papers.

-Brush was a keen observer of the world around him and a diligent correspondent Series 1 features correspondence between Brush and his family, friends and peers which illuminate the scientific, political, social and business culture of his day.
+Brush was a keen observer of the world around him and a diligent correspondent.
+Series 1 features correspondence between Brush and his family, friends and peers which illuminates the scientific, political, social and business culture of his day.
 Highlights of this series include correspondence between Brush and his children, in particular Charles F. Brush, Jr. and Edna Brush Perkins.
-Raised in wealth, they were accustomed to expensive travel and entertainment which they described in rich detail to their father who in response requested greater detail
+Raised in wealth, they were accustomed to expensive travel and entertainment which they described in rich detail to their father who in response requested greater detail.

 Most of the letters here were written between Charles F. Brush, Sr., and his family members, most notably his son, Charles F. Brush, Jr., and his son’s wife, Dorothy Brush (Walmsley).
 In the letters (dated between 1911 and 1929) between Brush, Sr., his son, and daughter-in-law, they discuss their lives in Cleveland and elsewhere, their travels, scientific experiments, school, and grandchildren.
 The correspondence also documents how Dorothy and Brush, Sr., coped with the death of Charles F. Brush, Jr., in 1927.